Tips for Preserving Your Family's Well-Being From a Mental Health Advocate Who Is On a Mission for Change

 More than ever, Esteen encourages us to be aware of the signs and symptoms of mental anguish.

 During this unprecedented time, while we are being bombarded with images of tragedy, racism and an on-going pandemic, it’s quite common to feel distressed and hopeless.
 But how do you know when those feelings are signs of mental illness?
-According to Psychiatric Registered Nurse Jennifer Esteen who is running for a district seat on the California Assembly, it is a crucial time to understand symptoms, assess your personal well-being and those closest to you.
+According to Psychiatric Registered Nurse a former candidate for California Assembly, it is a crucial time to understand symptoms, assess your personal well-being and those closest to you.

 As a healthcare professional, labor leader, and community activist, Esteen has spent years working in the mental health space.
-Currently she is campaigning and advocating for a well-funded health system that provides resources and access for all.
+As a former candidate, she advocated for a well-funded health system that provides resources and access for all.
 She says it’s important to monitor emotions and behaviors that may lead to a decline in mental health.
 “People talk about taking care of yourself.
 But I think folks don't always have healthy ways of doing it,” explains Esteen.

 She notes that increased stress levels for a short period of time can be completely normal; however, certain behaviors may be an indication to seek professional help.
 “Some symptoms people should look out for are feelings of long-lasting grief or intense anxiety, constant irritability or short-tempered reactions, excess sleep, insomnia or desires for complete isolation, and excessively long hours watching TV,” continues Esteen.